-Following the replenishment of the number of shares which may be issued under the Purchase Plan, which was approved by the Shareholders at the annual and special meeting held on August 4, 2011, the maximum number of Common Shares made available for the Purchase Plan shall not exceed 340,000 (representing approximately 0.94% of the issued and outstanding Common Shares as at June 5, 2017).
+The maximum number of Common Shares made available for the Purchase Plan shall not exceed 340,000 (representing approximately 0.9% of the issued and outstanding Common Shares as at June 1, 2018).

-Following the replenishment of the number of shares which may be issued under the Stock Option Plan, which was approved by the shareholders at the annual and special meeting held on August 4, 2011, the total number of said issuable shares shall not exceed in the aggregate 2,808,257 Common Shares (representing approximately 7.8% of the Common Shares outstanding as at June 5, 2017) and the total number of shares in respect of which options may be granted to any one person under the Stock Option Plan may not exceed five percent (5%) of the total number of Common Shares outstanding at each stock option award date.
+The total number of Common Shares currently issuable under the Stock Option Plan shall not exceed in the aggregate 2,808,257 Common Shares, as of August 4, 2011, (representing approximately 7.7% of the Common Shares outstanding as at June 1, 2018) and the total number of shares in respect of which options may be granted to any one person under the Stock Option Plan may not exceed five percent (5%) of the total number of Common Shares outstanding at each option award date.